 How do I post "Updates" to my community?

-Updates are a key component of your communication with investors-- you can think of this like your own personal newsletter to all your StartEngine investors and followers Every update you post also sends an email to everyone who has invested in your campaign, clicked the red “heart” button to follow your campaign.
+Updates are a key component of your communication with investors -- you can think of this like your own personal newsletter to all your StartEngine investors and followers.
+Every update you post also sends an email to everyone who has invested in your campaign, or clicked the red “heart” button to follow your campaign.
 This also includes anyone who has clicked the "Invest Now" button but has not yet finalized their investment.
 This latter group is very important to reach as they are the people who are the closest to converting into an investor.